Finch West station: Description

 The station is underground and parallel to Keele Street just north of Finch Avenue West.
 Nearby landmarks include Fountainhead Park.
-Industrial areas lie to the east, James Cardinal McGuigan Catholic High School to the west and York University is to the northwest, served by the next station north on the line.
+Industrial areas lie to the east, James Cardinal McGuigan Catholic High School to the west and York University is to the northwest, served by York University station on the line.

 The main entrance is located on the east side of Keele Street with the secondary entrance on the west side.
 The exterior of the main entrance features a striped, barcode cladding along with colourful tiling and windows.
 The concourse level around the faregates also features the barcode motif.
 An elevated substation facility is in the attic level of the main building and overhangs the main entrance as a canopy.
 The main entrance is highlighted by a glowing panel attached to the canopy.
 There is a cool roof over this entrance and a green roof over the elevated substation box.
 The six-bay bus terminal has a waiting area inside the building.
 Bicycle parking at the station includes 100 secure plus 13 short-term spaces.
 North of the station is a parking lot for 347 cars plus a pick-up-and-drop-off facility.

 The station was designed by a consortium of architects and engineers, Spadina Group Associates – including All Design (headed by British architect Will Alsop) and IBI Group.
 Scottish artist Bruce McLean – a frequent collaborator with Will Alsop – worked with the design team to integrate sculptural concrete forms with the supporting columns within the entrance buildings, on double-height platform columns, and under the bus canopy.
 Landscape design of the station was by Janet Rosenberg & Studio.

+The station is the eastern terminus of the namesake Line 6 Finch West, which is subtitled Keele Street under the station name on the Line 6 platform's walls.
+The platform is located 11 m underground with an east–west orientation under Finch Avenue West, passing over the crossover box structure for Line 1 subway trains.
+The station has a centre island platform, which is 98 m long to handle light rail vehicle (LRV) trains.
+West of the platform, Line 6 climbs a grade to street level for its run along the centre of Finch Avenue.